Navigating Delayed Sleep Phase Disorder: A Comprehensive Guide

+Have you found yourself in a situation where you were awake because those 3 AM thoughts won't leave you alone and you struggle to get out of bed the next morning?
+If this sounds like you then you might be experiencing Delayed Sleep Phase Disorder (DSPD).
 Delayed sleep phase disorder (DSPD) is not to be confused with being a 'night owl’.
 It's an actual medical condition affecting your sleep cycle, significantly impacting your daily life.
 So, let's delve into the symptoms, causes, and treatments for DSPD, as well as some tips on handling it.

-What is Delayed Sleep Phase Disorder?
+What Is Delayed Sleep Phase Disorder?

-How Common is Delayed Sleep Phase Disorder?
+How Common Is Delayed Sleep Phase Disorder?

 Delayed sleep phase disorder is the most common during adolescence and young adulthood.
 One study undertaken in Norway, Australia, and Sweden estimated that up to 16% of youths aged between 16-26 years suffer from delayed sleep phase disorder.